lukaszreszke93/lukasz-coding/2020-04-14-angular-resolver-use-case.md

 ];
 `

-Report resolver would look like this
+Report resolver would be implemented like this
 `
 export class ReportResolver implements Resolve<ReportResolved> {